-Set price from: 580.00 USD** / 720.00 CAD** / 600,00 EUR***
+Set price from: 780.00 USD** / 970.00 CAD** / 800,00 EUR***

 * Apliqué is an overlay technique of soldering cut-out metal designs to a metal base.

-**Prices are indicative and depend on the current price of silver and on ring sizes.
+**Prices are indicative and depend on the current price of silver, on the current EURO/DOLLAR exchange rates and on the ring sizes.
 Shipping costs and US and Canadian tax rates excluded.
 See the order guide for shipping costs.

 ***Prices are indicative and depend on the ring sizes and the current price of silver.
 Shipping costs excluded, Dutch BTW included.
 Please see Order guide for information on costs of delivery.